defcronyke/epaper-idf/README.md

 ---

-### How to Customize the firmware configuration website
+### How to customize the firmware configuration website

 The [website for configuring the firmware](https://defcronyke.gitlab.io/epaper-idf-component) can be easily customized as per your requirements.
 It's a `webpack`-based web app stored on a `SPIFFS partition` on the ESP32 device, and it gets compiled into the binary file `build/www.bin`.
 Webpack is used to ease development, package everything together nicely, and minify some of the files to save space on the ESP32 device.